ecmwf/polytope/docs/Service/Features/feature.md

 Some important notes that hold for all features are that:

 * The data has to exist in the fdb on the polytope server.
-* No config is required to be passed when using this method, it is generated on the server side.
-* Further details on the `from_source` method can be found here: https://earthkit-data.readthedocs.io/en/latest/guide/sources.html
+* Further details on the `from_source` method can be found here: [https://earthkit-data.readthedocs.io/en/latest/guide/sources.html](https://earthkit-data.readthedocs.io/en/latest/guide/sources.html)